 Keeping Pets Safe Near Wildlife

-Although it is fairly rare, pets can sometimes look like prey to wildlife, especially if pets are roaming free where wildlife hunt for food.
-Whether at night or during daytime hours, all pets should be under control, preferably leashed, kenneled or kept indoors.
-Pets that are not with humans or in a secure shelter at night may appear more like prey.
+Although it is fairly rare, pets can sometimes look like prey to predators, especially if pets are roaming free where predators hunt for food.
+Whether at night or during daytime hours, all pets should be under control — preferably leashed, kenneled or kept indoors.
+Pets that are outside a secure location at night, or not accompanied by humans, may appear more like prey.

 Don't Put Pets at Risk

-When wildlife are hunting for food, roaming pets may look like prey to hunting wildlife.
+When wild predators are hunting for food, free-roaming pets can look like prey.
 Since wildlife have also been known to enter yards, pets may not be safe even inside a fenced area.

 Specifically, dogs may be seen as predators, and wildlife can be extremely protective if they have young with them or nearby.
 Moose, elk and deer can cause serious injuries to pets and humans in these cases.
-Because CPW officers will act to protect the public first in any wildlife conflict, it can lead to the death of the big game animal.
+Because CPW officers will act to protect the public first in any wildlife conflict, this can lead to the death of a big game animal.

 Cats

-Cats can be easy prey for mountain lions, coyotes and foxes.
-Cats may also attract wildlife into areas where they may not be welcome.
+Cats can be easy prey for mountain lions, coyotes and foxes, and can attract wildlife to areas where they may not be welcome.
 Keep cats indoors whenever possible.

 Dogs